Convex Bound of Nonlinear Dynamical Errors for Covariance Steering: Numerical Example: Stationkeeping in Halo Orbits

 \subsection{Comparison with a Minimum Covariance Approach}

 It is important to show that a minimum nonlinearity approach does not necessarily equate to an approach where the optimized solution is as close to the reference as possible.
-Previous work in Ref.~\citenum{Qi-Min-NL} has demonstrated that imposing path constraints to remain arbitrarily close to the reference does not necessarily resolve the nonlinearity issue.
+Previous work by Qi and Oguri~\cite{Qi-Min-NL} has demonstrated that imposing path constraints to remain arbitrarily close to the reference does not necessarily resolve the nonlinearity issue.
 Another possible point of comparison is between the minimum nonlinearity approach and an objective function based on minimum covariance around the reference.

-In Ref.~\citenum{Jenson-CovMin-traj}, it was observed that minimizing the covariance led to a more Gaussian final distribution.
-Inspired by Ref.~\citenum{Jenson-CovMin-traj}, the form for this paper's minimum covariance analysis minimizes the maximum trace of the positional covariances:
+Jenson and Scheeres~\cite{Jenson-CovMin-traj} observed that minimizing the covariance led to a more Gaussian final distribution.
+Inspired by Jenson and Scheeres~\cite{Jenson-CovMin-traj}, the form for this paper's minimum covariance analysis minimizes the maximum trace of the positional covariances:

 where the trace of a matrix can be expressed as a function of the Frobenius norm $||\cdot||_{\text{F}}$ of the decomposition of the matrix \cite{matrix-handbook}.
 Since $H_r P_k^{1/2}$ is affine, the Frobenius norm is a nonnegative convex function, and the square of a nonnegative convex function is also convex.
 Thus, the pointwise maximum of these functions is convex and can be used as the objective function for convex optimization \cite{Boyd-convex}.
 Minimizing covariance supports the notion that as the covariance becomes too large, the distribution can experience nonlinearity to a degree in which the Gaussian assumption is no longer applicable.
 And thus, minimizing the covariance can lead to a minimization of the covariance's exposure to nonlinear effects.
 However, the main argument for this comparison is to demonstrate that minimizing covariance is not inherently equivalent to minimizing nonlinearity.